shah-smit/mongodb-demo/README.md

 **Slide 4: MongoDB - Strengths and Weaknesses**

-* Strengths:
+Strengths:
-    * Flexible document model for diverse data structures.
+Flexible document model for diverse data structures.
-    * Easier setup and management compared to Druid.
+Easier setup and management compared to Druid.
-    * Well-suited for ad-hoc queries and data exploration.
+Well-suited for ad-hoc queries and data exploration.
+Optimized for time series data with built-in time series collections.
-    * Integrates seamlessly with Spring Boot applications.
+Integrates seamlessly with Spring Boot applications.
-    * Supports efficient data import and export (including S3).
+Supports efficient data import and export (including S3).
-* Weaknesses:
+Weaknesses:
-    * May not achieve the same real-time performance as Druid for specific workloads.
+May not achieve the same real-time performance as Druid for specific workloads.
-    * Requires careful schema design for optimal querying.
+Requires careful schema design for optimal querying.

 **Slide 5: Cost Comparison (Placeholder - Fill in details)**